simon-says-makeit/Counting_pixels_in_bitmap/README.md

 # Counting_pixels_in_bitmap
-Assignment counting pixels in a bitmap represented by a quadtree
+Assignment Implements a method to count pixels of a given colour in the bitmap represented by a quadtree.
+Not all of the code is developed by Simon Nortje.
+There was an already existing scaffold provided by the University of Sydney.